cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 the additional message randomization does not offer security advantages.
 See {{Lys22}} and
 {{message-entropy}} for more information.

-As a result, applications that require deterministic signatures can use the RSABSSA-SHA384-PSSZERO-Deterministic variant, but only if their input messages have high entropy.
+Applications that require deterministic signatures can use the RSABSSA-SHA384-PSSZERO-Deterministic variant, but only if their input messages have high entropy.
+Applications that use RSABSSA-SHA384-PSSZERO-Deterministic SHOULD carefully analyze the security implications, taking into account the possibility of adversarially generated signer keys as described in
-Applications that use RSABSSA-SHA384-PSSZERO-Deterministic SHOULD carefully analyze the security implications, taking into account the possibility of adversarially generated signer keys as described in {{message-entropy}}.
+{{message-entropy}}.
 When it is not clear whether an application requires deterministic or randomized signatures, applications SHOULD use one of the recommended variants with message randomization.

 # Implementation and Usage Considerations